 The Navy Yard in Brooklyn (link) is undergoing its largest expansion since WWII.
 Through a nearly $1 billion investment, the Yard will add over 2 million square feet of space and is on track to triple the number of new jobs to over 17,000 by 2020.
 It currently houses over 400 companies that generate over $2B in revenue.

-The Pearl fund will be located right in the middle of this dynamic environment selecting the most promising companies to invest in.
+The Pearl Fund will be located right in the middle of this dynamic environment, selecting the most promising companies for investment.

 The Navy Yard currently has an existing incubator ripe with 100 potential investments for The Pearl Fund.
 It's called New Lab (link) and was named the “Cathedral to Manufacturing” by the Wall Street Journal (link) and “The 84,000 Square-Foot Paradise in Brooklyn” by Vanity Fair (link).

 In addition, more potential deal flow for the fund is expected to come from the new WeWork which is opening a 220,000 sq./ft. facility in the Navy Yard Spring 2019.

 Here is a link to some of the startups in the Navy Yard (subset of potential pipeline for the Fund):